 Did you know that banana peels are not only edible but also have several health benefits?
 That’s right – the next time you eat a banana, don’t throw away the peel!
-Here are just a few of the ways that eating banana peels can benefit your health:
+Here are a few of the banana peel health benefits.

 Banana Peels Boost Your Mood

 According to a study at the University of Taiwan, banana peels are packed full of serotonin which support your mood and helps you feel happy.
 Some studies have shown that eating two banana peels can raise your serotonin level by nearly 15% in three days.
 Plus, the banana peel can help you sleep easily because of the tryptophan found in it.
 Tryptophan is the sleep-inducing amino acid famously found in turkey and milk products.

 Also Read: 4 Feel Good Mood Foods to boost your mood